JAWS Scripts for Reaper

 If you are sliding the entire selection, reaper defaults to starting playback at the left end.

-Jaws managed Nudging
+Jaws managed Time Selection Nudging

 This feature can be enabled, or disabled by the n key in the JAWSKey+z layer described later in this document.
 When the feature is disable, nudging reverts to default behavior.
 This generally also applies to nudging the boundaries of time selections, or the currently focused item.
 It is a means of letting you nudge one of the edges, and then automatically playing some portion of the audio to show you the effect of the most recent nudge.
 The scritps are intercepting each of the nudge keys in the standard reaper key map, passing those keys on to reaper, and then deciding what to play.
 That decision is made based on the mode that you have selected by the control+windows +f9, f10 and f11 keys in the JAWS Key+z Layer.